-Businesses were already becoming more and more digital, then the pandemic hit and that transition increased significantly.
-Even businesses that may not have considered online solutions before.
-With even more business happening online, there are new threats that business owners need to be prepared for – computer viruses, data breaches, malicious hacking, and other cyber-crimes.
+Businesses were already becoming more and more digital, then the pandemic hit and that transition increased significantly – even businesses that may not have considered online solutions before were forced to adapt.
+With more business happening online, there are new threats that business owners need to be prepared for – computer viruses, data breaches, malicious hacking, and other cyber-crimes.
 To help cover the cost related to these potential exposures, the insurance industry has policies tailored to cover the loss and damages.

 What is Cyber Liability Insurance?

 Cyber liability insurance is a newer coverage that has evolved from the digitization of business in the 21st century.
 Cyber liability insurance generally covers your business’ liabilities for a data breach or cyber crimes involving sensitive customer information such as Social Security numbers, credit card numbers, account numbers, driver’s license numbers, and health records.
 Coverage is available on a first- or third-party basis.
 First-party coverage helps cover your expenses when your network or website is hacked or sensitive data is stolen.
 Examples of covered expenses are setting up a call center for customers after a breach, providing credit card monitoring for affected customers, completing forensic investigation, and covering loses from business interruption.
 Third-party coverage protects your business in the event a customer, vendor, or partner sues your business for allowing the breach to happen.

 The short answer – everyone.
 Any business that accepts credit cards as payments, stores any sensitive customer information (financial, health records, or personal), or conducts business online or in the cloud is susceptible to a data breach or cyber attack.
 According to Property Casualty 360 and Kaspersky Labs, 62% of all cyberattacks are perpetrated against small- and mid-sized businesses with an average breach cost to those businesses of $86,500.

 How has COVID-19 Impacted Cyber Risk for Companies?